My StoryUntil Now

 Yes.
 I have always had religion, but in more recent years – I’ve developed spirituality.
 There’s a difference, and it has to do with your personal relationship with God, a higher power, whatever name you prefer.
 Just like developing a close friendship, the more time you spend with God, the stronger your relationship.
 I develop my relationship through time set aside each day (sunrise), devotionals and reading the bible in the You Version Bible App.

 A friend suggested I read Daring Greatly and ever since then, I can’t get enough of Brené Brown’s work!
 She is a big, powerful voice in helping me live an authentic life.
 Her concepts are featured A LOT on this blog because her work on vulnerability has helped me to put myself out there.
 You can learn more about her, and peruse downloads and more at her website BreneBrown.com.

 Dr. Eric Thomas

 My husband discovered him first!
 He’s known as the “Hip Hop Preacher” and he does it all.
 The areas I’ve been most affected by are his approach to spirituality, success in life and building lasting relationships with your spouse.
 Learn more about him and all he has to offer at ETInspires.com.

-Bottom line…literally none of the sources of inspiration listed above would have been discovered without Ann Claw.
+Bottom line…the sources of inspiration listed above would have been discovered without Ann Claw.
 She’s the counselor I began seeing a few years ago and she’s changed my life.
 Based in Flagstaff, Arizona, she does virtual sessions anywhere in the country.